Preparing to join SPH and moving to Boston

 There are two types of accounts that you may open:

 - Checking accounts allow for easy access to your money to pay bills and make purchases.
 Most banks charge a monthly fee for a checking account.
 When opening a checking account, make sure to compare banks and ask about fees.
-It is often possible to negotiate for lower fees.
+It is often possible to negotiate for lower fees and many banks won’t charge a monthly fee for students.
 Also make sure to inquire about the locations of Automated Teller Machines (ATMs).

 - Savings accounts allow you to save your money and earn interest.
 Again, be sure to compare interest rates, fees, and rules regarding minimum balances at different banking institutions.